zhzhwei/docasys/README.md

 Use the shutdown script to stop the running docker containers.
-Simply open a terminal window, navigate the root directory of this repo, type `./stop.sh` and press enter.
+Simply open a terminal window, navigate the root directory of this repo (e.g. `cd $HOME/transregio96-docasys/`), type `./stop.sh` and press enter.
 Wait a moment until the command executed successfully.

 ## Configuration